LaunchCodeEducation/data-analysis-curriculum/content/python-pandas-databases/reading/python-databases/_index.md

 <sqlite3.Connection object at 0x7334db1d3940> # the 0x7334db1d3940 portion will vary
 ```

-This shows that a sqlite3.Connection object was created and can now be referenced using the `connection_variable`.
+This shows that a sqlite3.Connection object was created and can now be referenced using the `movies_db` variable.
 {{% /notice %}}

 ## Cursor Objects